 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Lockheed Martin Corporation reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$609.18, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Lockheed Martin Corporation, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Lockheed Martin Corporation.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights.